mrbooshehri/my_devops-journey/docker/README.md

 **Note:** If the ```container_path``` doesn't exist while container creation, docker will create that path automatically

-**Note:** You can get all information about the volume with the hlep of the following command
+**Note:** You can get all information about the volume with the help of the following command
 ```bas
 docker volume inspect <volume>